An 18-year-old waiting for A-Level results – A closer look at Emma Raducanu

-Emma Raducanu’s dream Wimbledon debut continued as she made it through to the third round.
+Emma Raducanu’s dream Wimbledon debut continued as she made it through to the last 16 on Saturday.

-The 18-year-old is the last Brit standing in the women’s draw after beating 2019 French Open finalist Marketa Vondrousova 6-2 6-4.
+The 18-year-old continued her fairytale week by beating world number 45 Sorana Cirstea on Court One.

 Here, the PA news agency takes a closer look at Raducanu.